Learn More About LGBTQ

 - 38% made a suicide plan

-- 29% attempted suicide within a 12 month period
+- 29% attempted suicide within 12 months

 The YRBS did not include the entire spectrum of sexualities and gender identities.
 For example, it didn’t separate results for questioning students.
 Also, it did not consider transgender students.
-Nearly half of young transgender people have seriously contemplated suicide, and one quarter have made a suicide attempt.2 Questioning youth are 3x more likely to attempt suicide as their straight peers.3 This new study shows that LGB youth are 4x more likely than their straight peers to have a suicide attempt severe enough to require medical attention.
+Nearly half of young transgender people have seriously contemplated suicide, and one quarter has made a suicide attempt.2 Questioning youth are 3x more likely to attempt suicide as their straight peers.3 This new study shows that LGB youth are 4x more likely than their straight peers to have a suicide attempt severe enough to require medical attention.

 This study was conducted on high school students, yet injustice shown towards the LGBTQ community starts as early as grade school and can be experienced at all ages.
 Jonathan Mermin, M.D., director of CDC’s National Center for HIV/AIDS, Viral Hepatitis, STD and TB Prevention, said it best when he summed up the YRBS findings by saying: